pytools4dart/pytools4dart/pytools4dart/data/README.md

 # Cant_Cab_Car_CBrown.tif

-'Cant_Cab_Car_CBrown.tif' is a subsample raster of estimations of leaf chemical properties that can be used in prospect to simulate optical properties.
-Bands are corresponding by order to anthocyanin, chlorophyll, carotenoids, brown matter.
+'Cant_Cab_Car_CBrown.tif' is a 50x50 pixel subsample raster of estimations of leaf chemical properties that can be used in prospect to simulate optical properties.
+Bands 1 to 4 are corresponding respectively to anthocyanin, chlorophyll, carotenoids, brown matter.

 Courtesy to Dav Ebango (dav.ebengo@inrae.fr) for the processing.